GethinDavies1990/CI_MS4_DTR/README.md

   - For checking the accessibility on the colors before designing
 - Color Hunt (https://colorhunt.co/)
   - For finding color mixes
+- GitHub Projects
+  - For tracking progress on my project and also used it as a bug tracking tool.

 # Testing
 The testing information and results for this project are documented in [TESTING.md](TESTING.md)